+This is the story of 3 siblings at home with bachelor.
 This is the image that changed Paul Lochray’s life: three Russian children standing stiffly by a large stuffed elephant.

-They looked like Russian children, or the way an American might imagine them to look.
+They looked like Russian children or the way an American might imagine them to look.
 The girls were in thick tights and clunky shoes.
 All three wore their hair cropped close to prevent lice, and their round faces didn’t smile.
 Andrew was 7, Natalie was 4, and Maria was 3.

 The 44-year-old bachelor didn’t want three children, and some people thought he was crazy for wanting even one.
 He wasn’t sure he could afford it.
 In fact, he was pretty sure he couldn’t, not to mention all the time and energy three children require.